 -

-Bicycles can be taken on Eurostar trains, see the Taking your bike by train page for details.
+Bicycles can be taken on Eurostar trains, see the Taking your bike by train page.

 Taking dogs & pets